JulianCissen/oidc-mock/README.md

 - `/bin`: Helper scripts for building and running the application
 - `/nginx.*.conf`: Nginx configuration files for development and production

+## Attributions

+This project uses the Twitter Emoji (Twemoji) for its favicon:
+- Copyright 2020 Twitter, Inc and other contributors
+- Graphics licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+- See [ATTRIBUTION.md](./ATTRIBUTION.md) for more details

 ## License

 MIT